KouGH96/KouGH96/README.md

 - 👋 Hi, I’m @KouGH96
 - 👀 I’m interested in beginner coding, intermediate
-- 🌱 I’m currently learning javascript, python, java(newest for me)
+- 🌱 I’m currently learning javascript, typescript, python, java(newest for me)
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me ...on github